SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Calculator-For-TV-Series.md

 ## Output

-You have to print on the console that time needed to watch all of the episodes, rounded down to the nearest whole number in the following format:
+Print out the time needed to watch all of the episodes, rounded down to the nearest integerS in the following format:

 - "**Total time needed to watch the** \{**name of the series**\} **series is** \{**time**\} **minutes.**"